Last Updated on

 Once a village of aristocrats during the Joseon Dynasty, Bukchon Hanok Villages rests in the hub of Seoul, connecting to Gyeongbokgung Palace, Changdeokgung Palace and downtown Seoul.

-Some houses are set up for workshops for traditional arts.
-You can take an embroidery or knot-making workshop or simply follow the streets and let them momentarily, whisk you back in time.
+A trip to Bukchon village, you can take an embroidery or knot-making workshop, take selfies next to your favorite Korean drama house or simply follow the streets and let them momentarily, whisk you back in time.

 Getting to Bukchon Hanok Village

 To get the Bukchon Traditional Culture Center, get off at Anguk Station (Line 3), Exit #4, walk towards Gahoe-dong Office past the Constitutional Court.